zebra-chain: The Data Model

 joinsplit.rsfor Sprout,spend.rs/output.rsfor Sapling,action.rsfor Orchard. shielded_data.rs: the per-tx pool bundle as it appears in a Sapling v4 or v5 transaction, or an Orchard v5 transaction.

 sinsemilla.rs under orchard/ exposes the Sinsemilla hash.
-It is
+It is the only

-the only Sinsemilla call site inside zebra-chain; everything else
+Sinsemilla call site inside

-calls into the orchard crate (ECC).
+everything else calls into the orchard crate (ECC).

 The internals of the proofs themselves (Groth16 for Sapling, Halo2 for Orchard) are not built here; only the witness types and verifying inputs are.